-- Reinvesting in Freehold forest lands and manufacturing operations to ensure long-term economic benefits to our employees and local communities where we work and live. - Long-term management of the forest to increase the wood supply of high-quality Forest Products for our customers by ensuring that we always grow more wood than we harvest.
-Key to this strategy is a commitment to planting trees for more than 60 years.
+Reinvesting in Freehold forest lands and manufacturing operations to ensure longterm economic benefits to our employees and local communities where we work and live.

-- Managing the forest for multiple values, including clean water, wildlife habitat, biodiversity, and recreation. - Reducing waste in the forest to ensure we maximize the use of every tree harvested and reducing waste from manufacturing operations. - Reducing water consumption in manufacturing operations and exceeding water quality regulations. - Reducing air emissions, including reducing GHG emissions and increasing CO2 removals on all forest lands. - Developing strategies for adapting to a changing climate in the forest and manufacturing facilities.
+- Long-term management of the forest to increase the wood supply of high-quality forest products for our customers by ensuring that we always grow more wood than we harvest.
+Key to this strategy is a commitment to planting trees for more than 60 years. - Managing the forest for multiple values, including clean water, wildlife habitat, biodiversity and recreation. - Reducing waste in the forest to ensure we maximize the use of every tree harvested and reducing waste from manufacturing operations. - Reducing water consumption in manufacturing operations and exceeding water quality regulations. - Reducing air emissions, including reducing GHG emissions and increasing CO2 removals on all forest lands. - Developing strategies for adapting to a changing climate in the forest and manufacturing facilities. - Exploring investments in biomass energy and wind developments to stabilize energy costs and reduce carbon footprint.

-In 2023, we published our second annual focused Environment, Social and Governance (ESG) report for the Forest Supply Chain operations.
-The report provides comprehensive disclosure on material topics as we continue to evolve our reporting on ESG activities.
-To learn more, please visit www. jdirvingsustainability.com for a copy of our most recent report.
+In 2024, we published our fourth annual Climate, Conservation & Community Impact Report, formerly called the ESG Report, for the Forest Supply Chain operations.
+The report provides comprehensive disclosure on material topics as we continue to evolve our reporting on environment, social and governance activities.
+To learn more, please visit www.jdirvingsustainability.com.